isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Integrated Pest Management.md

 <p>4.
 Prevention</p>
 <ul>
 <li>The first line of pest control is to prevent the pest from becoming a threat.</li>
-<li>•	Keeping plants healthy, using hardscapes like netting, quarentining new plants, regular pest checks and general maintenance are good ways to prevent pests from taking over your garden. </li>
+<li>Keeping plants healthy, using hardscapes like netting, quarentining new plants, regular pest checks and general maintenance are good ways to prevent pests from taking over your garden. </li>
 </ul>
 <p>4.
 Control</p>
 <ul>
 <li>There are various methods for controlling pests, including cultural, mechanical, biological and chemical. </li>
 <li>Chemical control should always be the last resort, as improper use of pesticides may cause damage to your health and the environment.</li>
-<li>Learn about different pest control methods, and how they should be used.<p></p>
+	<li>Learn about <a href="/page-index/horticulture-techniques/pest-control/">different pest control methods</a>, and how they should be used.<p></p>
 </li></ul>
 </section>